-People have never heard of immunity as much as they have during the novel coronavirus outbreak.
+People have never heard of immunity as much as they have during the coronavirus outbreak.
+And, now there is another outbreak (Monkeypox), the world is struggling with.
 Due to the absence of proper medications and vaccines, the only defense the experts suggested is to improve your immune system.
 But can yoga help boost your immunity?

 Well, the answer is yes.
 Yoga is practiced for centuries to relax your soul, mind, and body and to keep them in harmony.
 If practiced regularly, yoga can help improve your immune system, detoxify and revive your body, reduce anxiety and stress, and reinvigorating your overall well-being.
 Check out these expert-suggested yoga asanas and pranayama that will not only assist in strengthening your immunity system but will also boost your lung capacity: